Xetibo/ReSet-Doc/sections/Prelude.typ

 requires that all applications installed on this system must be compatible with this version of the library.
 Simple versioning such as incrementing the version number for each small change would make this system infeasible.
-For example, simple bugfixes would break compatibility.
+For example, simple bug fixes would break compatibility.
 In order to solve this issue, semantic versioning is used.
-This system creates a number of guarantees for a library by using multiple different version numbers.
+This system creates several guarantees for a library by using multiple different version numbers.

 In @semantic_versioning the semantic version of the library Glibc is visualized.